allebb/hooker/README.md

         'another_application' => [
             'key' => 'VgUjbEIPbOCpiRQa2UHjqiXcmbE8eIht',
             'local_repo' => '/var/www/another_application',
+            'git_ssh_key_path' => '/var/www/.ssh/id_rsa', // Optional - We can set a private (deployment key) that will be used when git makes requests.
             'use_json' => 'true', // This will read the configuration from a hooker.json file stored in your git repo. eg. /var/www/another_application/hooker.json
         ],